Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Tested on Teensy 3.6, it works fine, and is way faster than on Arduino UNO!

 I unwrapped the Arduino sensor pin bit banging code to make it faster, but using DigitalWriteFast() is too fast, apparently, because it stops working.
 Maybe one could use some tiny no-op type of delays with DigitalWriteFast() or use multiple calls to DigitalWriteFast(), for determining the narrowest possible driving pulse widths before it quits.
+The minimum pulse width is specified in the data sheet, but I have not examined actual pulsewidth on the oscope yet.

 The sensor consists of a linear array of 256 photodiodes.
 The sensor pixels are clocked out using "parallel mode" circuit of the sensor datasheet, and thus 2 pixels are presented for reading at a time.
 (After looping 128 times, we are done reading all the pixels.)